What about homeschool PE?

-Yoga, mindfulness, and relaxation designed specially for kids aged 3 and up; choose the Playlist tab for a large list of yoga playlists
+Yoga, mindfulness, and relaxation designed specially for kids aged 3 and up; choose the Playlist tab for a large list of yoga playlists.

 A free online resource for parents, caregivers, teachers, and kids.
-It offers free movement, yoga, and mindfulness videos, downloadable curricular activities, and off-screen home activities; be sure to download the progress chart linked on the landing page
+It offers free movement, yoga, and mindfulness videos, downloadable curricular activities, and off-screen home activities; be sure to download the progress chart linked on the landing page.

-Xtreme Stix Tutorial
+Xtreme Stix Video Tutorials

 Devil stick manipulation is a form of gyroscopic juggling, or equilibristics and is generally considered to be one of the 'circus arts'.
 The name, "Devil Stick" most likely comes from a confusion of 'diabolo' (to toss across) with 'diablo', or devil.
-Sometimes called "devil-sticking" other terms often used are: "twirling", "sticking" and "stick juggling". & tutorials to learn with a Devil Stick.
+Sometimes called "devil-sticking" other terms often used are: "twirling", "sticking" and "stick juggling".

 Ancient Egyptian tomb paintings show people juggling.
 Juggling develops hand-eye coordination and keeps the kids amused for hours.
 Give it a try with these resources from Surf Net Kids!